Kansas sheriffs address ‘fentanyl crisis’ at Border

 TOPEKA, Kan.
-(KSNT) — Kansas Sheriffs visited the U.S. southern border on Friday to address a national “fentanyl crisis” that’s led to a spike in overdoses in the state.
+(KSNT) — Sheriffs from across Kansas visited the U.S. southern border on Friday to address a national “fentanyl crisis” that’s led to a spike in overdoses in the state.

 The sheriffs joined the state’s Republican U.S. Senator Roger Marshall to meet with border patrol officials and get a firsthand account of what they’re dealing with.